-The increasing integration of man and machine, especially in industrial production and the integration of production processes into the "Internet of Things" as part of the "Industry 4.0" initiative requires a new generation of industrial automation.
-Robots, most of which operate independently, carry out a wide variety of activities such as welding, drilling, painting, loading and unloading, assembly, measuring and other handling tasks, providing interactive support for people.
-As a result, the requirements for precision, speed and efficiency are constantly increasing in order to further advance the achievable number and quality of a wide variety of products, but also to open up new fields of application right into the service sector.
+The increasing integration of man and machine, especially in industrial production and the incorporation of production processes into the "Internet of Things" as part of the "Industry 4.0" initiative requires a new generation of industrial automation.
+Robots, most of which operate independently, carry out a wide variety of activities such as welding, drilling, painting, loading and unloading, assembly, measuring, and other handling tasks, thereby providing interactive support for people.
+As a result, the requirements for precision, speed, and efficiency are constantly rising in order to further advance the achievable number and quality of a wide variety of products, but also to open up new fields of application right into the service sector.

-The transverse flux machine (TFM) with its high torque density at low speeds fulfils these requirements very well and makes it possible to save gear steps or the typically very high gear reduction.
+The transverse flux machine (TFM) with its high torque density at low speeds meets these requirements very well and makes it possible to save gear steps or the typically very high gear reduction.
 This can save costs and weight and improve overall drive performance.
-Within the scope of a dissertation, a permanent-magnetically excited, three-strand TFM with external rotor was developed, set up, commissioned and measured at the IEW as a drive for a shoulder joint of a 6-axis jointed-arm robot.
-In addition to the use of soft magnetic composites (SMC) as stator material and NdFeB high-energy permanent magnets, the focus was on optimizing torque density while simultaneously minimizing torque ripple.
+As part of a dissertation, a permanently magnetically excited, three-strand TFM with external rotor was developed, assembled, commissioned, and measured at the IEW as a drive for a shoulder joint of a 6-axis jointed-arm robot.
+In addition to the use of soft magnetic composites (SMC) as stator material and NdFeB high-energy permanent magnets, the focus of the dissertation was on optimizing torque density while simultaneously minimizing torque ripple.

-The measurement of the TFM on the test bench provides the model parameters required for control, such as longitudinal and transverse inductance, and also serves to verify the 3D FEM model and analytical calculation methods, which can thus be continuously improved and further developed.
-The recording of torque and voltage curves, as well as efficiency maps, is carried out partially or fully automatically on the test bench.
+The measurement of the TFM on the test bench provides the model parameters required for control, such as longitudinal and transverse inductance.
+It also serves to verify the 3D FEM model and analytical calculation methods, which can thus be continuously improved and further developed.
+The recording of torque and voltage curves as well as efficiency maps is carried out partially or fully automatically on the test bench.